Broo37/Broo37/README.md

 ---

-> *“i'm a curious person and like to learn about my tech stack, loved to trying foss program in github, and loved productivity tool, i like rts gaming and more likely playing versus bots rather than real player.”*
+> *“i'm a curious person and like to learn about my tech stack, loved to trying foss program, and loved productivity tool, i like rts gaming and more likely playing versus bots rather than real player.”*

 ---